EnglishEnglish

 Course

-Recognizing, identifying and explaining tracks is one of the most important training contents.
+Identifying, identifying and explaining traces is one of the most important training topics.

 Even the smallest details are discovered and discussed.

 How do I move safely in the bush?
 How do I recognize the presence of big game?
-You will learn all that here!
+You'll learn all of that here!

-With all the adventures in the bush, theory is also a must.
-Are there better places to learn?
+With all the adventures in the bush, there must also be theory.
+Are there better places to study?

 Overview